rohitjmathew/probot-template-enforcer/README.md

 <img width="1041" alt="screen shot 2017-07-07 at 3 32 01 pm" src="https://user-images.githubusercontent.com/17832347/94599643-59421480-02ae-11eb-98d1-bc2bb0bd5419.png">

 **NOTE:** This is a customised implementation of [request-info](https://github.com/behaviorbot/request-info) and follows a lot of the similar principals.
 The idea is to improve the code from request info to stringently enforce the template.
+All code reused from request-info is subject to its own [License](https://github.com/behaviorbot/request-info/blob/master/LICENSE)

 ## Usage